async-aws/aws/src/S3/README.md

 ]);
 ```

-When using a `Closure`,it's important to provide the property ContentLength.
+When using a `Closure`, it's important to provide the property `ContentLength`.
 This information is required by AWS, and cannot be guessed by AsyncAws.